 Like most of Central Asia, Bukhara hostels book up very quickly during the high season of June to August.
 If traveling during this period, recommendations are certainly advised!
 Don’t forget to engage with your Bukhara hostel’s staff for the real insight into Bukhara’s engaging populace.
 In case you haven’t realised, this is a city of never-ending treasure.

-Written by local enthusiast for Bukhara hostels
+Written by Travel Expert Bukhara

 @dhersz